Nottingham-CTU/Custom-Record-Naming/README.md

 * **On surveys only**<br>
   Prohibit the creation of new records except via public surveys.

+### Load data entry form
+Specify a data entry form to load when a new record is created (instead of the record home page).

 ## Administrative options
 Administrators have access to the following features, which are accessible via links in the module configuration.